-After the introduction of EBA, LDCs were expected to react to the new incentives by increasing, ceteris paribus, their EU import market share.
-This expectation is based on the fact that, under EBA, all products from LDCs, except arms and ammunitions, enjoy duty and quota free access to the EU (with the exception of bananas, sugar and rice for which there was a progressive implementation by 2006 for bananas and 2009 for rice and sugar).
-With respect to other exporters, LDCs should have improved their competitive position in EU markets because they now get higher prices in a protected market and this should have a positive impact on LDCs' incentive to export to the EU.
-Moreover, EBA is granted for an unlimited period, without periodical renewals, and this reduces uncertainty which, in turn, helps strengthen trade relationships between LDCs and the EU, because, amongst other things, it allows long-term investment strategies to be developed.
+After the introduction of EBA, LDCs were expected to react to the new incentives by increasing, ceteris paribus, their market shares in EU markets.
+This expectation is based on the fact that, under EBA all products from LCDs, except arms and ammunitions, have enjoyed duty and quota free access to the EU market (with the exception of bananas, sugar and rice for a limited period).
+With respect to other exporters, EBA countries would improve their competitive position in EU markets because they would get higher prices in a protected market and this should have a positive impact on LDCs' incentive to export to the EU.
+Moreover, EBA is granted for an unlimited period, without periodical renewals, and this is a source of certainty which may help strengthen the trade relationships between LDCs and EU.

-Table 1 presents LDCs' market shares regarding three levels of data aggregation (total exports, total agricultural exports and 29 HS2-digit products) for the EU as a whole, over the period 1998-2007.
+Table 1 presents EBA market shares regarding three levels of data aggregation (total exports, total agricultural trade and 29 HS2-digit products) for the EU as a whole, over the period 1998-2007.

-With regards LDCs' total exports, what clearly emerges is that the market share shows an increasing trend from 1998 to 2005, with a substantial shift in 2002, while, more recently (2005-2007), they were stable around a value of 0.18%.
-On one hand, this evidence suggests that the market shares of LDCs have remained very low, but, on the other hand, we find that the relative importance of LDCs as suppliers to the EU-27 market registered, as expected, a substantial increase over the period under scrutiny: the 2007 market share was 0.184%, that is to say fivefold that of 1998 (0.038%).
-The increase in market share was similar when only agricultural exports are considered.
-LDCs' market shares are now higher than those regarding total trade, and this fact indicates the more relevant role of EBA for agricultural exports: agricultural market share was 0.089% in 1998, 0.16% in 1999 and increased by 0.4% per year, on average, over the period 2000-2007 (table 1).
+With regards EBAs' total exports, what clearly emerges is that the market shares showed an increasing trend from 1998 to 2005, with a substantial shift in 2002, while, more recently (2005-2007), they were stable around a value of 0.18%.
+On one hand, this evidence suggests that, as expected, the market shares of EBA have remained very low, but, on the other hand, we find that the relative importance of EBAs as suppliers to the EU-27 market registered a substantial increase over the period under scrutiny: the 2007 market share was 0.184%, that is to say fivefold that of 1998 (0.038%).
+The increase in the market share was similar when only considering agricultural imports.
+In this respect, EBAs' shares were higher than those regarding total trade, and this fact indicates the more relevant role of EBA within the EU agricultural market: these market shares were 0.089% in 1998, 0.16% in 1999 and increased by 0.4%, on average, over the period 2000-2007 (table 1).

-A look at the 2-digit agricultural trade data reveals that the disaggregated picture is extremely confused, in the sense that only seven products (cereals, cereal-flour-starch-milk preparation and products, cocoa, live trees, edible vegetables, tobacco, edible fruit-nuts-peel of citrusmelons) registered a clear increase in market shares after 2001.
-Market shares declined for other sectors (animal and vegetables fats, residual-wastes of food industry, animal fodder, vegetables-fruit-nut, meat, meat-fish and seafood preparations, lac-gums-resins-vegetable saps and extracts), while no clear pattern emerges for the remaining sectors (milling products, sugar and sugar preparations, and live animals) (table 1).
+A look at the 2-digit agricultural data reveals that the resulting picture is extremely confused, in the sense that only seven categories of products (cereals, cereal-flour-starch-milk preparation and products, cocoa, live trees, edible vegetables, tobacco, edible fruit-nuts-peel of citrus-melons) registered a clear increase in market shares following 2001.
+Market shares declined for other sectors (animal and vegetables fats, residual-wastes of food industry-animal fodder, vegetables-fruit-nut, meat, meat-fish- and seafood preparations, lac-gums-resinsvegetable saps and extracts), while no clear pattern emerges for the remaining sectors (milling products, sugar and sugar preparations, and live animals) (table 1).